 For therapeutic goods to reach patients and consumers, they must be shown to meet Good Manufacturing Practices (GMP).
 GMP Certification is one such means of demonstrating this compliance. cGMP Certification, representing ‘current Good Manufacturing Practice Certification), is another term referred to by Regulatory Authorities in various jurisdictions, e.g. the US FDA.

-In this blog we will help you understand what ‘cGMP certification’ means, including:
+In this blog we will help you understand the term ‘cGMP certification’ in the pharmaceutical industry, including:

 There is a common misperception in the industry about GMP/cGMP Certification requirements.
 Industry newcomers often confuse ‘cGMP certification’ requirements with ‘Marketing Authorisation’ requirements.
 This article will help you understand the difference between these two industry terms, and why GMP training (GMP compliance training) is so important in the sector.